Janusec/janusec-admin/README.md

 Angular 9+ is required.

+Edit `proxy.config.json` with janusec-admin url and run:

+>  `npm start`  (instead of `ng serve`, to solve cross-domain warnings.)

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:4200/janusec-admin/`.
 The app will automatically reload if you change any of the source files.

-Edit `proxy.config.json` with janusec-admin url and run:
->  `npm start`

-instead of `ng serve`, to solve cross-domain warnings.

 ## Build